1,000+ Opportunities

 a university, a four-year college or two-year college Restricted to students studying in Other - Birth certificate or marriage certificate; Death certificate of the parent or spouse; Coroner's report; Copy of the findings of the Worker's Compensation Appeals Board Application Form May Be Submitted By Email California Student Aid Commission - Specialized Programs Scholarship articles and advice from the Peterson's blog Paths to Scholarships for High School Sophomores: National Merit & the CLT10 PSAT Adaptive Testing Explained: How the Digital PSAT Adjusts to Students’ Performance and How to Help them Handle It What Students Can Learn in 3 Months: Boosting PSAT Scores with Peterson’s PSAT Prep Student Success: The Savvy Administrator’s Guide to Maximizing ROI with Affordable Test Prep Online CLEP Exam Prep: How Military Members Can Maximize CLEP Benefits in Just 3 Months Cost Effective Solutions for School Money Allocation: District Wide Test Prep Helping Students Level Up with PSAT Prep What Are the ACT Test Changes?

-Based on current listing details, eligibility includes: Dependents and spouses of California law enforcement officers, firefighters, Department of Corrections and Rehabilitation, Division of Juvenile Justice, and Tribal Firefighters employees who died or were totally disabled in the line of duty.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Dependents and spouses of California law enforcement officers, firefighters, Department of Corrections and Rehabilitation, Division of Juvenile Justice, and Tribal Firefighters employees who died or were totally disabled in the line of duty.
+Confirm the full requirements in the official notice before applying.

 California Chafee Grant for Foster Youth is sponsored by California Student Aid Commission and California Department of Social Services.
 The California Chafee Grant for Foster Youth awards financial aid to eligible foster youth to attend college, universities, or career/technical schools.
 Funding is limited and distributed on a first-come, first-served basis.